 One note: when you are brewing compost tea, put a cover over the brew.
 This will keep harmful bacteria from dropping into the brew.

 Manure tea is brewed just as compost tea (basically the same recipes).
 Use aged horse, cow, or rabbit manure.
 Be sure to brew manure tea in a permeable bag; the finer the holes in the bag the better; this will prevent weed seeds in manure from getting into your garden.
-Manure tea can be more potent than compost tea; it may be higher in nitrogen depending upon how long the manure has aged.
+Manure tea can be more potent than compost tea; it may be higher in nitrogen depending on how long the manure has aged.
 Use manure tea more sparingly than compost tea.
 Dilute manure teas so that the solution is light brown.
 Add manure tea to your compost tea or apply a cup of manure tea at the base of plants, not as a foliar spray.

 Vegetable teas made from comfrey leaves or stinging nettles are rich in potassium and are a good mix for feeding fruiting vegetables such as cucumbers, eggplants, and tomatoes.
 Put the comfrey leaves in a permeable bag and brew as described above (1 part comfrey to 5 parts water).
 Let the solution sit for a week or so and then apply a cup or two as a side dressing at the base of plants.